-CBCS requires prior authorization, is based on medical necessity, and is intended to assure ongoing access to medically necessary crisis response services and supports until the current crisis is resolved, or until the member can access alternative behavioral health supports and services.
+CBCS is intended to assure ongoing access to medically necessary crisis response services and supports until the current crisis is resolved, or until the member can access alternative behavioral health supports and services.
 The member's treatment record must reflect relief, resolution and problem solving of the identified crisis or referral to an alternate provider.
-Additional units may be approved with prior authorization.